polpielladev/polpiella.dev/src/_posts/an-early-look-at-swift-extensible-build-tools.md

 If you are following the article and coding as you read, you might now be wondering the same thing I thought after running `swift build`.
 Where on earth are the generated files?
 Has it even run?
 I can't see any output in the console!
 Well, worry not, try adding the `--verbose` flag to the command and you should see an info log with the `displayName` specified for the plugin, which will give you a bit more information about what the plugin is doing.

-As per the generated file, it will live under `.build/plugins/output/GeneratedColors.swift` and it will get removed every time you run `swift clean` and readed on a build.
+As per the generated file, it will live under `.build/plugins/output/GeneratedColors.swift` and it will get removed every time you run `swift clean` and readded on a build.

 ## What happens to these generated files? 🤔